panwaramita/Amita_Portfolio/README.md

 * about:display a short introduction of the profile owner.
 * portfolio:display link to all the project done.
 * contact:provides the form to add the name email and message.

+This project use the Bootsrap 4 features.
+Therefore it provides responsive layout for desktop,tab and mobile screen.

 ## Technologies